 Treatments and Therapies

-- Five Things to Know about Complementary Health Approaches for Quitting Smoking (National Center for Complementary and Integrative Health)
+- 5 Things to Know about Complementary Health Approaches for Quitting Smoking (National Center for Complementary and Integrative Health)

-- Medication Guide (National Cancer Institute, Tobacco Control Research Branch)
+- Using Medications Can Help You Quit (National Cancer Institute, Tobacco Control Research Branch)

 - Helping a Smoker Quit: Do's and Don'ts (American Cancer Society)